Curly-coated Retriever

-The Curly-coated Retriever (not always hyphenated, and often called the Curly for short) is a breed of dog originally bred in England for upland bird and waterfowl hunting.
+The Curly-coated Retriever (sometimes stylized as Curly Coated Retriever, and often called the Curly for short) is a breed of dog originally bred in England for upland bird and waterfowl hunting.
 It is the tallest of the retrievers and is easily distinguishable by the mass of tight curls covering its body.
 Curly Coated and Wavy Coated (now known as the Flat-Coated Retriever) were the first two recognised retriever breeds, established as early as 1860.

 Appearance

 The Curly-coated Retriever is an active, well-muscled dog bred for upland bird and waterfowl hunting.
 The Curly-coated Retriever is somewhat different in structure than the more common retrievers.
 A Curly-coated Retriever will appear slightly leggy but is actually slightly longer than tall.
 It is balanced and agile with a significant air of endurance, strength, and grace.
 Curlies are soft-mouthed and regularly handle game with care.
 Show standards call for dogs to be between 25 and 27 in at the withers, and for females to be between 23 and 25 in, however a wide range of sizes occurs, particularly in those dogs bred for the field, which generally run smaller.
-The country of origin (United Kingdom) breed standard calls for a taller dog and bitch, with only 27 in for males and 25 in for females listed.
+The country of origin breed standard calls for a taller dog and bitch, with only 27 in for males and 25 in for females listed.
 Weight should be in proportion to the height of the dog.

 The breed sports a coat of tight, crisp curls.
 The tight curled coat of the Curly-coated Retriever repels water, burrs, and prevents damage that other sporting dogs with softer, thinner coats cannot escape.
 The only acceptable colours for the Curly-coated Retriever are solid black and solid liver.
 Occasional white hairs are permissible, but large white patches are a serious fault.
 Eyes should be either black or brown in black dogs, and brown or amber in liver dogs.
 Yellow eyes are unusual.
 The nose should be fully pigmented, and the same colour as the coat as the dog.